Students examine Buddhist relics at the Museum of Archaeology and Anthropology, University of Cambridge

 John G. Grisafi

-John G. Grisafi is a PhD student in Religious Studies at Yale, in the Asian Religions and Religion & Modernity fields.
-He previously earned a BA in East Asian Languages & Civilization and World History, and an MA in East Asian Languages & Civilizations from the University of Pennsylvania.
+John G. Grisafi is a Ph.D. student in Religious Studies at Yale, in the Asian Religions program and Religion and Modernity program.
+He previously earned a B.A. in East Asian Languages and Civilization and World History, and an M.A. in East Asian Languages and Civilizations from the University of Pennsylvania.
 John also studied Korean at the Defense Language Institute and Kyunghee University.
-He has worked as a journalist for NK News/NK Pro and a Korean linguist and military analyst for the US Army.
+He has worked as a journalist for NK News/NK Pro and as a Korean linguist and military analyst for the US Army.
 He lived and worked for more than five years in South Korea.
 John’s research and teaching interests include Korean history, East Asian religion, and the politics of religion and secularism.
 His research covers the politics of religion in modern Korea, including issues pertaining to Christianity, Buddhism, Confucianism, Shamanism, new and marginal religious movements, Japanese religions, and other religions.
 His work emphasizes the discourses around religion, religious freedom, and the secular, as well as the political history and historiography of religion, religious places, and religious traditions and ideologies in Korea.

 Jusung Lee